Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Matching and -Factors

-Finally, by setting~$k=h^2$ and~$t=\ell=3$ we complete the construction, which can clearly be performed in polynomial time.
-It remains to show that graph~$H$ has a clique that contains each color exactly once if and only if there is a vertex set~$X\subseteq V$ with $|X|\geq k$ such that graph~$G_z[X]$ contains a perfect matching for each~$1 \le z \le 3$.
+Finally, by setting~$k=h^2$ and~$t=\ell=3$ we complete the construction, which can clearly be performed in polynomial time and the new parameter~$k$ solely depends on~$h$.

+\emph{Correctness.}\quad It remains to show that graph~$H$ has a clique that contains each color exactly once if and only if there is a vertex set~$X\subseteq V$ with $|X|\geq k$ such that graph~$G_z[X]$ contains a perfect matching for each~$1 \le z \le 3$.